liferay/liferay-faces-bridge-api/bridge-spec/src/site/markdown/chapter-4-genericfacesportlet.md

 In general, the bridge is designed to defer to normal portlet processing to ensure it works well in a mixed use environment.
 For example, action, header, render, and resource requests execute through the complete (`GenericPortlet`) portlet call sequence before the `GenericFacesPortlet` dispatches the request to the bridge.
-This allows none bridge related requests to be handled directly by the portlet.
+This allows non-Faces related requests to be handled directly by the portlet.
 Unfortunately, the portlet event model doesn't lend itself as well to this delegation model.
 The portlet event model (via the `GenericPortlet`) encourages the use of method annotation to mark the portlet's event handlers.
 The `GenericPortlet`'s `ProcessEvent()` method provides this behavior.